 Multiple Versions of the Same Movie

 You can gather multiple versions of the same movie together (that have different resolutions or encoding formats) and collapse them to a single item.
 For example, you can have 3 versions: ones suitable for a mobile phone, a tablet, and a 1080p TV.
 The multiple versions will be collapsed to a single item in the library.
-When a Plex app goes to play the collapsed item, it can:
+When a Plex app goes to play the collapsed item, it will automatically request and play the most suitable item by default.
+Many apps will also allow you to select a Play Version action, where you can choose which version to play.

 Note: Not all Plex apps will allow you to manually choose which version to play.
 You should not rely on a choice being presented.